Inspections reveal conditions inside 201 Poplar

 “I think it’s just like anything else.
 It’s going to cost a lot of money to build a new jail,” he said.

-While renovations have taken place in the part of the building housing the courts and district attorney’s office, the jail hasn’t seen a significant upgrade in its more than 40 years.
+While renovations have taken place in the part of the building housing the courts and District Attorney’s Office, the jail hasn’t seen a significant upgrade in more than 40 years.
 The sheriff said the roof was replaced once or twice, and in 2020, a new kitchen was added.

 “We have had issues now that the jail is so old that we can’t even get parts for the escalators.
 The escalators are so old that it takes months to get parts,” Bonner said.
 “It’s just a difficult facility to operate that, by the way, the county owns.”